manu31shukla/Todo-Application/README.md

 This is a simple to-do application built with React and Vite.
 It allows users to create, read,mark complete and delete tasks.
 The application is responsive and adapts to different screen sizes.

 ## Getting Started
-To get started with the application, follow the instructions below:
+To get started with the application,there are two methods:
+* Open with the Link [Todo application](https://gregarious-beijinho-10f0f2.netlify.app) or
++ Follow the instructions below:

 1. Clone the repository to your local machine